bjan816/ThinkSpatial/README.md

 **Database Addition**

-We would like to add a databse to the game, storing all the data collected within the game.
+We would like to add a database to the game, storing all the data collected within the game.
 Making it simple for the teacher or admin to access player data and analyse and compare across all players.
 Thus, we have designed a database that we would like to implement in the future.
-Allowing for teacher and admin access, with data from each minigame stored in seperate tables for each player.
+Allowing for teacher and admin access, with data from each minigame stored in separate tables for each player.

 Database design is in the database folder, and everything is included in the [Database file](https://github.com/uoa-compsci399-s2-2023/capstone-project-team-32/tree/main/database).

 **Game Extension**

-Due to the complexitiy of our project, there are many other extensions we would like to implement into the game in the future, that time did not allow us to complete.
-These include creating a mobile application, and studying the effectivenss of the game and alongside the full implementation and integrationg of the database design.
+Due to the complexity of our project, there are many other extensions we would like to implement into the game in the future, that time did not allow us to complete.
+These include creating a mobile application and studying the effectiveness of the game and alongside the full implementation and integration of the database design.